 Most of us associate Summer with the month of June, however, Men's Health is also celebrated this month.
 Men's Health is important because men generally have poorer health and lower utilization of health services than women.
 In addition, men have a lower life expectancy (Johnson et al. 2008).

-The goal of Men's Health month is to make men and their families aware of preventable health problems and encourage regular screenings and exams.
+The goal of Men's Health month is to make men and their families aware of preventable health conditions and encourage regular screenings and exams.
 Recognizing and spreading awareness about men's health may assist in educating men about their health concerns and encourage men to seek clinical services.

 Below are some tips to prevent illness, symptoms to watch for, and common health screenings that are recommended for men.